 Groin functional design has been discussed by several authors, including Bruun (1952, 1972), Balsillie and Berg (1972), Balsillie and Bruno (1972), Nayak (1976), Fleming (1990), and the U.S. Army Corps of Engineers (USACE, 1992).
 They offer the basis for empirical design based on laboratory experiments and field observations.
 The former may suffer from distorsion in small scale physical models while the latter suffer from specificity of beach conditions, wave forcing and sediment dynamics in general.
 A comprehensive discussion has been provided by Kraus et al. (1995).

-Wave behaviours are leading parameters as they determine longshore sediment transport.
+Wave behaviours are leading parameters as they determine alongshore sediment transport.
 Therefore, a rigorous statistical analysis of wave forcing, and in particular wave height and variability, is needed.
 Groin length is a leading parameter as well, and in particular the sea depth at the tip of the groin.
 Furthermore, another leading parameter for groin fields is the groin length to spacing ratio.

 Practical experience reveals that modification of the shoreline accretion induced by groins rarely brings the shoreline itself to reaching the seaward end of groins.
 Typically, the updrift shoreline reaches only a modest distance to the groin tip.
 Such a behaviour indicates that sand bypassing and permeability of the groin to sand, as well as variability in wave forcing, play an important role in determining transport around the groin and resultant local and regional shoreline change.
-About the time of development of the new beach configuration, Nersesian et al. (1992) found that groin compartments were still slowly filling in the predominat direction of the shoreline sediment transport after almost three decades after displacement.
+About the time of development of the new beach configuration, Nersesian et al. (1992) found that groin compartments were still slowly filling in the predominant direction of the shoreline sediment transport after almost three decades after displacement.
 Such functioning can be explained by the process of bypassing, whereby each compartment deprives sand to neighboring downdrift compartments during shoreline evolution.

 Permeability is a desired feature of groins, in order to avoid accumulation of large volume of sand against them, which can be transported offshore during dominant cross-shore sediment transport.
 For the same reason, groins should not extend too far offshore beyond the average wave breaker line.